programs and services

 The surgical facilities at Dayton Children’s are designed for kids.
 For instance, our surgeons use medical equipment that is designed for children of all sizes.
 Our child-friendly pre- and post-operative rooms are equipped with televisions, games and toys to help distract patients and put them at ease.
 Our caring team focuses on making patients and their families feel as comfortable and relaxed as possible throughout their stay.

-Video visits at Dayton Children's provide you and your child a convenient, hassle-free environment for your appointment.
+Video visits at Dayton Children's provide you and your child with a convenient, hassle-free environment for your appointment.
 Video visits are just like an office visit, only from the comfort of your home!
 Using video conferencing technology (similar to FaceTime or Google Meet) allows you to have an appointment from your mobile device or personal computer without the need to commute.
 If your child has an upcoming appointment, ask if a video visit is an option for care.
 Call 937-641-3000 Learn more about video visits

 The pediatric surgery department at Dayton Children’s offers a program to address the needs of patients with epigastric, inguinal and umbilical hernias as well as circumcision and frenulectomy.
 The program allows families the ability to schedule a surgical consult and surgical hernia repair on the same day!

 • Minimizes time away from school and work

 • Surgery is performed on a Friday; most kids recover over the weekend and return to school the following Monday

 • Reduced office visits including post-op visit.
 Families have the option to receive a phone call or make an appointment